oracle/soda-for-java/doc/Getting-started-example.md

     grant SODA_APP to schemaName;

-This simple SODA Java program performs the following operations:
+The following simple SODA Java program performs several common operations:

 *     Creates a new collection
 *     Inserts documents into the collection